Dadangdut33/Electron-Steganography/README.md

 yarn make --arch=x64
 ```

+If error keeps popping out when trying to compile on linux, try to install the packages using `npm install` instead of `yarn install`.

 # Reporting Bugs/Feature Request

 If you encounter any bugs with the program, you can report them by opening an issue on the github repository.
 You can also request a feature by opening an issue.